Family appeal for care of vulnerable detainees

 “As a family we have never attempted to defend such action as people must take responsibility for their actions in life.

-“It is, sin embargo, regrettable that society generally views drug taking in a far more judgmental and intolerant way than, for instance, smoking and alcohol abuse.
+“It is, however, regrettable that society generally views drug taking in a far more judgmental and intolerant way than, for instance, smoking and alcohol abuse.

 “In our view, it is a feature of such intolerance that authorities and so called ‘experts’ either dismiss or ignore the associated risks with potential life threatening scenarios such as excited delirium.